Skip to content

 Just

-file from here and replace the one in your Sparkweb folder.sparkweb.html
+• Download the updated sparkweb.swf file from here and replace the one in your Sparkweb folder.

-and open it in a text editor.server: "example.com",
+• Rename the sparkweb.html file to index.htlm and open it in a text editor.

-You can use localhost here if your Openfire server is on the same machine.policyFileURL: "xmlsocket://example.com:5229"
+• On line 32 enter in your server name. server: "example.com", You can use localhost here if your Openfire server is on the same machine.

-being sure to change example.com with your own domain.http://example.com/sparkweb
+• On line 36 add this policyFileURL: "xmlsocket://example.com:5229" being sure to change example.com with your own domain.

 If you can give your bot an actual email account, another way to set this up with OpenFire is to get the “email listener” plugin for OpenFire, and have it listen to email sent to your bot’s actual email address (bot@yourdomain.com), and set up the bot’s email address in Drupal to be this, instead of the identi.ca account.
 Have the email listener plugin send you a message via jabber whenever bot gets an email, and you have the same effect, but without the 140 Character limit.
 This method actually gives you the entire email right in the XMPP message.